 A reducing water chemistry achieved through injection of H2 is the design condition for the cooling system of future fusion devices [7].
 The FAC rates presented in this paper achieved under oxidising conditions should thus be viewed as extreme cases which would only appear if the intended suppression of radiolysis in the cooling system is not complete.
-Employing CuCrZr tubes for conveying coolant in plasma facing components will then rely on maintaining completely reducing exposure conditions, otherwise FAC will occur.
+Employing CuCrZr tubes for conveying coolant in plasma facing components will likely rely on maintaining completely reducing exposure conditions, otherwise FAC will occur.
 Maintaining reducing conditions is, however, not straightforward since H2O2 is both a primary radiolysis product and a strong oxidizer.
-Levels of $\mathrm{H_2O_2}$ in the range of 1 ppb might be enough to increase the ECP and therefore promote the oxidization of Cu and FAC (Fig. 5).
-Such low levels of H2O2 might be difficult to maintain in plasma facing components even under hydrogenated coolant conditions [10,11].
-Additional countermeasures might be needed to lower the ECP such as injection of noble metal catalysts to the cooling water, supressing formation of oxidising radiolysis products further [7,26].
+Levels of H2O2 in the range of 1 ppb might be enough to increase the ECP and therefore promote the oxidization of Cu and FAC (Fig. 5).
+Such low levels of H2O2 might be difficult to maintain in plasma facing components even under hydrogenated coolant conditions [10, 11].
+Additional countermeasures might be needed to lower the ECP such as injection of noble metal catalysts to the cooling water, supressing formation of oxidising radiolysis products further [7, 26].
 Another alternative which is considered for DEMO is application of a corrosion resistant coating inside the CuCrZr tubes [5].

-Conclusions
+6 Conclusions

-CuCrZr alloy tubes intended for use in the ITER and DEMO fusion reactors were exposed in a high flow velocity loop in order to evaluate the effect of FAC.
+CuCrZr alloy tube intended to be used for the ITER and DEMO fusion reactors were exposed in a high flow velocity loop in order to evaluate the effect of flow accelerated corrosion.
 From this study, the following conclusions can be drawn: